Structuring Commercial Loan Term Sheets, Proposals and Commitment Letters: Key Terms for Lenders and Borrowers

 Arleen A. Nand

-Ms. Nand represents commercial, cooperative, development and investment banks, as well as hedge funds, private equity firms, sponsors, sovereign wealth funds and corporations in leveraged finance transactions.
-In recent years, she structured, drafted and negotiated $14.8 billion of syndicated loan and project financings.
-She served as lead counsel on numerous financings, including cross-border credit facilities, securitizations, syndicated loan transactions, credit-linked notes, asset-based and cash flow financings, convertible debt facilities, private placements, joint venture financings, debtor-in-possession credit facilities, senior and mezzanine transactions and leveraged lease financings.
-She advises clients on transactions involving various domestic and foreign collateral issues.Close
+Ms. Nand represents commercial, cooperative, development and investment banks, as well as hedge funds, sponsors, sovereign wealth funds and Fortune 500 companies in leveraged finance transactions.
+She has structured, drafted and negotiated over $40 billion of syndicated loan, commercial paper and project financings.
+Ms. Nand has served as lead counsel on numerous transactions, including cross-border credit facilities, securitizations, syndicated loan transactions, credit-linked notes, convertible debt facilities, private placements, joint venture financings and debtor-in-possession credit facilities.
+Ms. Nand is a fellow of the American College of Commercial Finance Lawyers.Close